bloodthiirst/bloodthirst-core/README.md

 - DOTween (You need to remove/add "DOTWEEN" to your Scripting Define Symbols depending on the package being present of not )
 - TextMeshPro

 ### Cool !
-Now that you have a brief a idea about what this package will provide ill try to introduce the most interresting systems along with a brief description to get you familiar.
+Now that you have a brief idea about what this package will provide ill try to introduce the most interresting systems along with a brief description to get you familiar.

 ### Runtime
-* AdvancedPool : The runtime part of an utomatic pooling system , all you have to do is mark a prefab in the prject with a certain component and "refresh" and TADA !
+* AdvancedPool : The runtime part of an automatic pooling system , all you have to do is mark a prefab in the project with a certain component and "refresh" and TADA !
-The system will generate a strongly typed pool for all marked prefabs , put it in a special scene made for pools and do all the tedious heavy lifting.
+The system will generate pools for all marked prefabs , put it in a special scene made for pools and do all the tedious heavy lifting.
 * CommandSystem : A robust customizable to systems that manages async tasks/action in multiple-flexible ways : Task-Queue, Task-List , Task-Tree ...
 The backbone of every serious project.
 * BProvider : a custom Dependecy injection framework
 * BJson : a custom JSON serializer that works with unity objects.